-- Support needed school modernizations and expansions for area students. - In the Northwest Cluster, Montgomery County Public Schools has recommended planning for additions at Ronald McNair Elementary School and Clopper Mill Elementary School.
+- c.
+Support needed for school modernizations and expansions for area students. - In the Northwest Cluster, Montgomery County Public Schools has recommended planning for additions at Ronald McNair Elementary School and Clopper Mill Elementary School.
 The McNair expansion is expected to add capacity for an additional 135 students and is scheduled for completion in September 2022 (pending planning and construction funding approval).
 The scope and timeline for the Clopper Mill expansion are not yet known. - In the Seneca Valley Cluster, Montgomery County Public Schools has recommended planning for an addition at Lake Seneca Elementary School, however the scope and timeline for the expansion are not yet known. - In the Clarksburg Cluster, Montgomery County Public Schools has recommended planning for a major capital project at Neelsville Middle School to address various building systems and programmatic needs.
 The scope (including the extent to which it would add student capacity) and timeline for the project are not yet known. - In the Poolesville Cluster, Montgomery County Public Schools has recommended planning for a major capital project at Poolesville High School to address various building systems and programmatic needs.
 The scope (including the extent to which it would add student capacity) and timeline for the project are not yet known. - d.
-Explore alternative solutions to school capacity challenges, such as repurposing vacant spaces or underutilized buildings for educational purposes.
+Explore alternative solutions to school capacity challenges, such as repurposing vacant spaces or underutilized buildings for educational purposes. - e.
+Multiple public facilities are located within and surrounding the planning area; the need for additional facilities is not anticipated. - Two US post offices are located in the Plan area.
+The Germantown Post Office is located on Wisteria Drive and the Boyds Post Office is located on Barnesville Road. - The 5th District Police Station serves both Boyds and Germantown.
+The station is located on Aircraft Drive.